-- 4. Please show the buffer line dimensioned at 37.5' and show the buffer fence on the site side of the buffer. - 5.
-Either show a 15' or a 27' setback do not show both. - 6.
+- Please show the buffer line dimensioned at 37.5' and show the buffer fence on the site side of the buffer.
+Addressed - 7.
+Either show a 15' or a 27' setback do not show both.
+Addressed - 8.
 Multiple locations highlighted where the setback of 15' is shown, the sidewalk connections must be shown on site plan.
-If the buildings are not meant to be shown in the 27' setback, please make sure they are shown behind that line. - 7.
-Sidewalk and planting strips are labeled on the site plan but no note committing to these improvements have been provided on the site plan. - 8.
-Add a note committing to the Class A and Class C buffers shown on the site plan. - 9.
-Petitioner should add a note committing to enhancing the possible water quality via approved plantings/features. - 10.
+If the buildings are not meant to be shown in the 27' setback, please make sure they are shown behind that line.
+Addressed - 9.
+Sidewalk and planting strips are labeled on the site plan but no note committing to these improvements have been provided on the site plan.
+Addressed - 10.
+Add a note committing to the Class A and Class C buffers shown on the site plan.
+Addressed - 11.
+Petitioner should add a note committing to enhancing the possible water quality via approved plantings/features.
+Not addressed - 12.
 Please provide details on open space areas and amenities.
 Project should contain useable open space for future residents.
+Not addressed.
+Petitioner has added a note stating "If provided, amenities for "Possible Open Space A" will include, but are not limited to, seating, walks, and enhanced landscape." - 13.
+New Comment: Update language for solid waste on site to reflect petitioner will provide the area per ordinance standards.